THE HOME OF WATCH CULTURE

 Doxa SUB 300 Carbon Whitepearl

-Bold, clean, and full of attention-grabbing character, the Doxa Sub 300 Carbon Whitepearl looks like a spaceship emerging from snow.
+Bold, clean, and full of attention-grabbing character, the Doxa SUB 300 Carbon Whitepearl looks like a spaceship emerging from snow.
 The forged carbon case with its near-organic streaks of grey is contrasted by the quirky white dial, easily legible thanks to Doxa’s handset and thick hour markers.
 Both the dial and the white parts of the markers are entirely luminous, essentially lighting up the whole watch like a beacon when underwater or in shadows.
 Not only are the specs of the 42.5mm case impressive with a comfortable 45mm lug-to-lug, but the Sellita SW200-1 movement is also COSC-certified for chronometer accuracy.
-You can also find this watch on the Time+Tide Shop.
-Price: US$4,090
+Price: US$4,432 from the Time+Tide Shop

 Omega Seamaster Diver 300M